-We provide free and confidential sexual health services in Bury.
+We provide free and confidential sexual health services in Bury, Radcliffe and nearby areas.
 This includes information and advice on all types of contraception and STI testing and treatment.
 Our service is confidential, non-judgemental and for people of all ages, genders and orientations.

 Everyone is welcome and you don’t need to see a GP first.
 You can attend one of our walk-in clinics, book an appointment online 24/7 or speak to us on 0300 3038565.
 Our phone line is available Monday to Thursday 8am-8pm, Friday 8am – 5.30pm and Saturday 9am-5pm.

 Services available at sexual health clinics in Bury and Radcliffe

 - Emergency contraception (the emergency IUD and emergency contraceptive pills)

 - Screening and treatment for all sexually transmitted infections (STIs), including people living with HIV

 - Express testing

 For smear tests, please visit your GP first.
 You can also access most contraception including first and repeat prescriptions at your GP.

 Townside Primary Care Centre, Bury (walk ins available)

 3rd Floor Townside Primary Care Centre, 1 Knowsley Place, Knowlsey Street, Bury, Lancashire, BL9 0SN